brevzin/cpp_proposals/2671_syntax_generalized_packs/syntax-generalized-packs.md

 Slicing, while not as important as indexing, still is an operation that regularly comes up, so I think it would be important to support.
 Whichever syntax we choose for slicing a pack could also be used to slice other objects as well.
 If I have some `s` that is a `span<T>`, `s[1..]` could conceivably be made to work (and evaluate basically as `s.subspan(1)`, which we have today).

-Slicing also presents a good motivation for choosing `$pack$![0]` as the choice fo indexing, because if slicing a pack involves ellipsis and then expanding that pack involves another ellipsis _and also_ the slicing involves `..`, that's a tremendous amount of `.`s for a single expression.
+Slicing also presents a good motivation for choosing `$pack$![0]` as the choice for indexing, because if slicing a pack involves ellipsis and then expanding that pack involves another ellipsis _and also_ the slicing involves `..`, that's a tremendous amount of `.`s for a single expression.

 ## Summary